tomerkatz2001/vscode/ERSP_README.md

 #### Environment Variables

 We use a Visual Studio Code extension named `Command Variable` to set the necessary environment variables when running vscode inside of Visual Studio Code.
+You should already have it installed if you have installed all the recommended extensions.
+If this is not the case, then go to the Extensions tab (the fifth buttom in your leftmost navigation bar) and search `Command Variable` to install it.

 To set the variables for your machine, open the `.env` file in the root of this repo, and update each variable to the correct value for your system.
+You'll need to set the following environment variables using the format specified in the comment at the top of the `.env` file:
+1. `SNIPPY_UTILS`: Absolute path to `vscode/src/snippy.py`
+2. `RUNPY`: Absolute path to `vscode/src/run.py`
+3. `IMGSUM`: Absolute path to `vscode/src/img-summary.py`
+4. `SYNTH`: Absolute path to `synthesizer/target/snippy-server-0.1-SNAPSHOT-jar-with-dependencies.jar`
+5. `PYTHON3`: Absolute path to your `python3` executable.
+(If not sure, check the output of `which python3` in your Terminal.)
+6. `JAVA`: Absolute path to your `java` executable.
+(If not sure, check the output of `which java` in your Terminal.)

 #### Running
 After successfully building `vscode` and setting up the environment variables, you can run it in Debug mode by pressing `F5`.